Kerr: Stars evading signed deals 'real problem' for NBA

 Speaking on "The Warrior Podcast" posted Wednesday on the bay area affiliate

-sparked by star players -- like Anthony Davis maneuvering his way from the New
+transactions sparked by star players -- like Anthony Davis maneuvering his way

-Orleans Pelicans to the Los Angeles Lakers -- as "bad for the league" and "a
+from the New Orleans Pelicans to the Los Angeles Lakers -- as "bad for the

 "I'm talking more about the Anthony Davis situation," Kerr said.
 "Where a guy